catherinemoresco/catherinemoresco.github.io/_posts/2014-10-3-on-improving.markdown

 Real life isn't so climactic.
 For example, this website.

-I spent a lot of my summer builing and rebuilding my website--trying to perfect it, trying to figure out which fonts truly *embody* my *soul* (Raleway won out, but Open Sans will forever be dear to me) and painstakingly adjusting a color scheme, only to then decide that what I had constructed wasn't perfect, after all.
+I spent a lot of my summer building and rebuilding my website--trying to perfect it, trying to figure out which fonts truly *embody* my *soul* (Raleway won out, but Open Sans will forever be dear to me) and painstakingly adjusting a color scheme, only to then decide that what I had constructed wasn't perfect, after all.

 And then I realized that I was getting absolutely nowhere.
 This isn't a marriage proposal or a down payment on a house, it's a website.
 It can change.
 It can be imperfect, and the journey starting from its imperfections can (and hopefully will) be a valuable one.
 This scripty font? *Why not?* Navy blue? *Sure*.